March 27, 2015 Comments Off

 The production details are below:

-Title – Winterich is not credited on the title page as he is in the LEC; I’ll check with Django6924 to see if he provides a preface to the Heritage original as well.
+Title – Winterich is not credited on the title page as he is in the LEC, but he does have a preface here.
 These pages were totally redesigned for the LEC run; of note is the drastically different title font and color.

 Examples of the Heritage Illustrations by Eichenberg (right click and open in new tab for full size):